Treasury-class cutter: World War II service

 Bibb and Ingham participated in the battles of Convoy SC 118 and Convoy SC 121.

 Taney served in the Pacific and was uniquely armed with four enclosed 5"/38 gun mounts in centerline positions where the Erie-class gunboats mounted 6"/47 guns.
-The six surviving cutters were converted to amphibious force flagships towards the end of World War II.
+The six surviving cutters were converted to AGCs (Amphibious Force Flagships) towards the end of World War II.
+This conversion included the addition of 35 radio receivers and 25 transmitters, as well as changes to the superstructure and additional masts.
 Taney also has the distinction of being one of only two military vessels still afloat that was present during the Pearl Harbor attack, 7 December 1941.